dondakeshimo/tmpl-cf/README.md

 - Supports multiple template repositories
 - Supports multiple template files in each repository
-- Supports multiple local files corresponding to the template files
+- Supports multiple files corresponding to the template files
 - Automatically checks for updates in the template files
-- Merges the changes into the local files when updates are detected
+- Merges the changes into the your files when updates are detected
-- Creates a pull request in the local repository for the updated files
+- Creates a pull request in the your repository for the updated files

 ## Configuration